 So if you observe that a person has a positive trait, your impression of them may be positive overall.
 You will assume that their characteristics will be consistent and they will possess other positive traits linked to that primary trait that you already observed.

-This approach suggests that people tend to believe that traits remain stable over time.
+This approach suggests that people believe traits remain stable over time.
 So, once you have formed an overall impression of a person, attribution theory suggests that you will assume that they will remain the same across different times and situations.

 Factors That Influence Implicit Personality Theory

-There are a number of factors that influence the impressions that people form of others, including biases and prejudices.
+Several factors influence the impressions that people form of others, including biases and prejudices.

 Central vs. Peripheral Traits